Inequality of avalanche sizes in models of fracture: Models and Methods

 The random fuse network model that we consider here is defined on a two-dimensional tilted square lattice of linear size $L$ with periodic boundary conditions along the horizontal direction.
 A potential difference is applied along the vertical direction between the two opposite sides of the lattice.
 Each bond $i$ representing an Ohmic resistor with unit conductance carries electrical current $i_i$ until it burns out irreversibly at a threshold value $b_i$ of its current and then, it becomes an insulator.
 The thresholds values $\{b_i\}$ are selected randomly and independently from a power-law distribution: $p(b) \sim b^{-1}$, bounded between $10^{-\beta}$ and $10^{\beta}$.
 This is a generic form of distribution with a decaying power-law tail that has been considered widely for modeling fracture of heterogeneous materials with varying degrees of disorder \cite{Moreira2012,Chandreyee2015,Sigmund2015,Subhadeep2017}.

 Initially, all the bonds are intact and the applied voltage difference $V$ is raised quasi-statically from zero.
 The specific geometry of our lattice ensures that every bond initially carries the same amount of current.
 Therefore, the breaking process initiates when the current through the ``weakest bond" in the system reaches its breaking threshold at $V=V_0=(L-1)\times\min\{b_i\}$.
 Subsequently, the bond burns and it is irreversibly removed.
 The new current distribution is then determined by keeping the external voltage difference fixed at $V=V_0$.
 This may initiate a sequence of bond burning.
 At this stage, all the bonds carrying currents higher than their respective threshold values are removed simultaneously and again, the current distribution is calculated.
-Numerically, a set of Kirchhoff's equations are solved using the conjugate gradient method to determine the current distribution \cite{Batrouni}.
+Numerically, to determine the current distribution, a set of Kirchhoff's equations are iteratively solved using the conjugate gradient method with an accuracy of $10^{-12}$ \cite{Batrouni}.
+The technical details of the method and its convergence criteria that we followed are described in Ref.\ \cite{Batrouni}.
 This way the breaking process continues until a stable state is reached when the current through all the remaining intact bonds is lower than their respective breaking thresholds.
 This completes an avalanche.
 The largest ratio between current and threshold, i.e., $\max(i_i/b_i)$ is then calculated for all intact bonds $i$ to determine the next weakest bond to be burnt and removed.
 This initiates a new avalanche.
 Accordingly, the external voltage difference is raised.

 In this voltage-controlled setting, the breaking process stops completely when a final crack comprising of burnt bonds wraps around the lattice in a direction transverse to the applied potential difference, i.e., no current flows through the system.
 The number of bonds that burn between two successive increments of the external voltage determines the avalanche size.